DEV Community

 5. If Yes, then use const assertion

-6. If No, continue at point 3
+6. If No, continue to the next point

 7. Use const enum and live happy